CamaraLab/GWProt/docs/gromov_wasserstein.rst

 .. math::
    GH(X,Y) = \min_{f :X\cong Y} \max_{i,j \in X} | d_X(i,j) - d_Y(f(i),f(j)) |.

-However, this is not computable in practice, as the number of possibilities for :math:`f` grows on the order of :math:`|X|!`.

 .. image:: Distortion.PNG
    :width: 500

+However, this is not computable in practice, as the number of possibilities for :math:`f` grows on the order of :math:`|X|!`.

 Gromov-Wasserstein Distance
 ---------------------------
-To address this, we turn the problem into a continuous one that can be efficiently approximated [1]_.
-We assign each protein a total mass of 1, distributed evenly among its residues (a *distribution*).
+To address this, one can turn the problem into a continuous one that can be efficiently approximated [1]_.
+We assign each protein a total mass of 1, distributed evenly among its residues.
 Aligning two proteins of lengths :math:`n` and :math:`m` then amounts to transferring the mass of one protein to the other.
-This assignment is called a *transport plan* and is represented as an :math:`n \times m` matrix, where each column sums to :math:`1/m` and each row sums to :math:`1/n`.
+This assignment is called a *correspondence* or *transport plan* and is represented as an :math:`n \times m` matrix, where each column sums to :math:`1/m` and each row sums to :math:`1/n`.
 The :math:`(i,j)`-th entry is the amount of mass transported from the :math:`i`-th residue of one protein to the :math:`j`-th residue of the other.
-Finding the best alignment is now equivalent to finding the optimal transport plan.
+Finding the best alignment is now equivalent to finding the optimal correspondence.

-We define the Gromov-Wasserstein distance based on the sum of all distortions, weighted by the optimal transport plan:
+We define the Gromov-Wasserstein distance based on the sum of all distortions, weighted by the optimal correspondence:

 .. math::
    GW(X,Y) = \min_T \frac{1}{2} \left( \sum_{i,j,k,l} |d_X(x_i,x_j) - d_Y(y_k,y_l)|^2  T_{i,k}T_{j,l} \right)^{1/2}.

 This is a mathematical metric in that it satisfies basic axioms analogous to distances.
-Along with calculating the GW distance, we also obtain the optimal transport plan.
+Along with calculating the GW distance, we also obtain the optimal correspondence.
 The squaring and square root are not mathematically necessary, but are used for efficient computation.

 .. note::